-Be more than a traveler.
-Our international high school programs provide students with unparalleled opportunities to immerse themselves in small, rural communities through volunteer projects and homestay experiences.
-Students develop life-long friendships and passion for traveling the world off the beaten path!
+Only a few spots left for 2018!
+Be more than a traveler!
+Global Routes high school programs provide students with unparalleled, authentic opportunities for immersion in small, rural communities through service projects and homestays.
+Students develop skills, compassion and enthusiasm for experiencing the world!

 You’re curious and adventurous.
 You’re dedicated to strengthening our global community.
 You’re far more than a traveler.